brendanmaguire/getting-started-with-git/getting_started_with_git.markdown

 ***Note***: During all of the above steps make lots of use of the *git status* command.
 It is very helpful for letting you know what is happening in your repo

 ---
-# .gitignore - Ignoring files
+# Ignoring files via .gitignore
 * The gitignore file allows you to tell git to ignore certain files and not list them in your status output
 * This is useful when you are building artifacts in the working directory that you don't want to be commited
 * Examples are: